 Note: Projects should follow safety rules: no dangerous chemicals, open flames/explosions, sharp objects, etc. Anything that is or might be hazardous to others cannot be displayed at the fair.
+No live animal displays or demonstrations will be allowed.
 Models or pictures can be displayed instead.